pzmosquito/eslint-import-resolver-vite/README.md

   - Required: No
   - Type: string
   - Default: [No Default]
-  - **If you use a function as vite config, you must export a named vite config object.**
+  - **If you use a function as vite config, you must export a named vite config object.
+This is a result of the limitation of `eslint-plugin-import`.**
   ```js
   /**
    * vite config file